What to expect from an exam

 students in an exam

-Here’s what happens before, during and after an exam, to help you feel fully prepared for your GCSEs or A-levels this summer
+Here’s what happens before, during and after an exam, to help you prepare for your GCSEs or A-levels

 While exams themselves are hard to predict, the experience of taking one is almost always the same.
 So if you know what to expect, hopefully you can ease your nerves.